English Idioms and Idiomatic Expressions

 - reach saturation point

-- When something reaches saturation point, it is so full
+- When something reaches saturation point,

 "That's enough information for today.
 My brain has reached saturation point!"